Coming to our biodiverse backyard this spring!

 With this in mind, and with the support of a NatureSave grant, ecobirmingham is repurposing its small back garden to transform it into a biodiverse backyard including diverse habitats for wildlife.

-Furthermore, with support from the Swire Trust and Veolia’s Sustainability Fund, we are excited to launch our latest project, STORIES 4 NATURE, which we hope will inspire the future generation of little David Attenborough’s in Northfield.
+Furthermore, with support from the Swire Trust and Veolia’s Sustainability Fund, we are excited to launch our latest project, Stories for Nature, which we hope will inspire the future generation of little David Attenborough’s in Northfield.

 All sessions will provide positive interactions with the natural world and help children become aware of their place in the world and how to help protect what they care for.